 As stated in the Snow Software quotation, Gartner later did retire the MarketScope for ITAM (which is the software category within which SAM resides)

 Gartner is about profit-maximizing.
-And covering a controversial software category that reduces the ability to the largest software vendors to extract excessive licenses from its customers is not going to give Gartner a positive payoff (most likely).
+And covering a controversial software category that reduces the ability of the largest software vendors to extract excessive licenses from its customers will not give Gartner a positive payoff (most likely).

 Profit or Nonprofit and Why it Matters for Research

 A final point and a criterion that I considered adding are whether the research entity is nonprofit.
-For-profit entities have a harder time maintaining research integrity over nonprofit entities.
-This is a significant reason as to why government-funded research out-performs private research.
+For-profit entities have a harder time maintaining research integrity than nonprofit entities.
+This is a significant reason why government-funded research out-performs private research.

 The Disadvantages of Private Research

 Of course, none of the other three entities is a viable option for a decision-maker to use as an IT analyst.
 IT analysts are all private for-profit entities.
-Because of this, companies that seek to use the research output must be careful how they use the research output from these companies.
+Thus, companies that seek to use the research output must be careful how they use the research output from these companies.